evilchili/spatle/README.md

-# SPATLE: Speech PATHology wordLE!
+# SPATLE: Speech PAThology wordLE!

 This is a simple Wordle clone that can be played at the command-line.